Skip to main content

 • “Nothing too flashy here, but the character design is quirky and memorable.”

-• “It just lacks in character development, especially because your gear looks always the same (which is a bit lazy), despite gear level, relics you hold, etc.”
+• “It just lacks in character development, especially because your gear always looks the same, which feels a bit lazy, despite gear level, relics you hold, etc.”

 • emotional